steinkrauz/memfrag/README.md

 # Memory fragmentation tester #

-This is a simple and dumb program to test effects of memory fragmentation.
-The main idea is to check is an array of immutable strings is OK as a backend for a text editor.
+This is a simple and dumb program to test effects of a memory fragmentation.
+The main idea is to check if an array of immutable strings is OK as a backend for a text editor.

 ### Algorithm ###